Mark-Krensel/Mark-Krensel/README.md

-# Mark Krensel
+# Hello, this is Mark Krensel

-Research and development engineer who wokred in the ship, automotive and aerospace industry.
+Research and development engineer who worked in the ship, automotive and aerospace industry.
 Now switching to the IT sector to become a true nerd.

 ![pexels-jens-mahnke-776092](https://user-images.githubusercontent.com/104423505/185947956-0aad7345-7baa-4561-835b-7c8babbc90a3.jpg)